kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/01 Hands On - Building a Graph.md

     unzip ExamplesOfAnalytics.zip

-Type the following command in the Terminal window to go into the ExamplesOfAnalytics directory and start the Spark Shell will all of the libraries needed to complete the hands on exercises.
+Type the following command in the Terminal window to go into the ExamplesOfAnalytics directory.

     cd ExamplesOfAnalytics

+Use the hdfs command to upload the datasets in the EOADATA directory to HDFS.

+    hdfs dfs -put EOADATA

+Start the Spark Shell will all of the libraries needed to complete the hands on exercises.

     spark-shell --jars lib/gs-core-1.2.jar,lib/gs-ui-1.2.jar,lib/jcommon-1.0.16.jar,lib/jfreechart-1.0.13.jar,lib/breeze_2.10-0.9.jar,lib/breeze-viz_2.10-0.9.jar,lib/pherd-1.0.jar